-No matter if you make the traditional eggplant parmesan or this chicken parmigiana you are going to absolutely love how delicious and easy it is to make!
+No matter if you make the traditional eggplant parmesan or this recipe you are going to absolutely love how delicious and easy it is to make!

-REHEATING CHICKEN PARMIGIANA: Add the chicken parmigiana to a casserole dish and top off with foil.
+REHEATING: Add it to a casserole dish and top off with foil.
 Bake in the oven for 12-15 minutes at 375° or until warm.

-STORING AND FREEZING CHICKEN PARMIGIANA: Store the chicken parmesan covered in plastic in the refrigerator for up to 3 days.
-Chicken parmesan freezes well covered individually in plastic for up to 2 months.
+STORING AND FREEZING: Store the chicken parmesan covered in plastic in the refrigerator for up to 3 days.
+It freezes well covered individually in plastic for up to 2 months.

-*If you love this chicken parmigiana recipe then you have to try my beef braciola recipe, and be sure to drop me a comment below and a rating if you’ve had the chance to make this amazing chicken parmesan recipe*
+*If you are loving all over this chicken parmigiana recipe then you have to try my beef braciola recipe or my Classic Spaghetti and Meatballs recipe, and definitely leave me a comment below and a rating if you’ve had the chance to make this.*